Mark Phooi: Lifeguard and swimming coach

-competitive national swimmers such as Junie Sng, Mark Chay and Joscelin Yeo.
+Phooi stopped coaching swimming at the age of 29.

 Designpreneur

 Phooi began his career as a designpreneur (entrepreneur in the design industry) by setting up Lancer Design in 1989.
-During its early years, he was running the company as a one-man show, which meant that he had to adopt all the required roles to sustain his company, such as being the salesman, project coordinator, creative head, planner and administrator.
+Phooi ran the company on his own without any staff.

-In 2002, Mark established First Media Pte Ltd (FM) as a holding company for his design firms and design schools.
+In 2002, Phooi established First Media Pte Ltd (FM) as a holding company for his design firms and design schools.
 His design agencies specialised in various design and media disciplines, such as corporate design, interactive media, events, publishing and advertising and promotion.
 Companies under the First Media brand include Lancer Design and Mint Editions in Singapore, Brand Smart in China, Auromedia, Discover Jakarta and Imago in Indonesia, BnBc Advertising Sdn Bhd and BnBc Events and Promotions Sdn Bhd in Malaysia, Clever Brand Strategy Co.
 Ltd in Taiwan, and P.0.P.
 House in Thailand.

-In 2005, FM was one of only five recipients to receive the Enterprise 50 Award – an annual business award recognising Singapore's most promising privately held companies.
+In 2005, FM received the Enterprise 50 Award – an annual business award recognising Singapore's most promising privately held companies.